-Some families to be priced out of health overhaulJanuary 30th, 2013 by Ricardo Alonso-Zaldivar in Health /
+Some families to be priced out of health overhaulJanuary 30, 2013 by Ricardo Alonso-Zaldivar in Medicine & Health / Health

 (AP)—Some families could get priced out of health insurance due to what's being called a glitch in President Barack Obama's overhaul law.

 IRS regulations issued Wednesday disappointed liberal backers of the president's plan, who had hoped for a fix.

 Starting in January, the law will provide millions of uninsured working families with subsidies to buy private insurance.
 But it also says that in some cases families with job-based coverage can't get those subsidies.

 The problem is the way the law defined affordable.